djfun/audio-visualizer-python/README.md

 This is a little GUI tool which creates an audio visualization video from an input audio file.
 Different components can be added and layered to change the resulting video and add images, videos, gradients, text, etc. The component setup can be saved as a Project and exporting can be automated using commandline options.

-The program works on Linux (Ubuntu 16.04), Windows (Windows 7), and Mac OS X. If you encounter problems running it or have other bug reports or features that you wish to see implemented, please fork the project and send me a pull request and/or file an issue on this project.
+The program works on Linux, macOS, and Windows.
+If you encounter problems running it or have other bug reports or features that you wish to see implemented, please fork the project and send me a pull request and/or file an issue on this project.

 I also need a good name that is not as generic as "audio-visualizer-python"!

 Dependencies
 ------------
 Python 3, PyQt5, pillow-simd, numpy, and ffmpeg 3.3

+**Note:** Pillow may be used as a drop-in replacement for Pillow-SIMD if problems are encountered installing.
+However this will result in much slower video export times.

 Installation
 ------------